-1.7 CIVIL RIGHTS /7 CFR 3560.2/
+1.7 CIVIL RIGHTS [7 CFR 3560.2]

 The Agency will administer its programs fairly and in accordance with both the letter and the spirit of all equal opportunity and fair housing legislation and applicable Executive Orders.
-Exhibit 1-1 lists the applicable Federal laws and Executive Orders and highlights key aspects of their requirements.
+The civil rights compliance requirements for the Agency are contained in RD Instruction 1901-E. Exhibit 1-1 lists the applicable Federal laws and Executive Orders and highlights key aspects of their requirements.